 An academic monograph of my doctoral research was published by Cambridge University Press.
 Knowledge and Power in Prehistoric Societies gives the full academic justification for my theories about indigenous memory systems and archaeology.

-I then wrote The Memory Code to share these ideas with a general audience.
+I wrote The Memory Code to share these ideas with a general audience.
 I explored the necessity of memory methods to prehistoric cultures.
 This offers radical new interpretations for their ancient monuments such as Stonehenge, the Nasca Lines and the moai of Easter Island.
 It is published in Australia by Allen & Unwin, by Atlantic Books in the UK , Pegasus Books in the US and as an audio book by Audible.
 It is now available in Traditional Chinese (Good Publishing Co., for Taiwan, Hong Kong and Macau) and Czech (Anag Spol).
-It is currently being translated into Simplified Chinese for Mainland China (China Worker Publishing House).
+It is translated into Simplified Chinese for Mainland China (China Worker Publishing House).

 In Memory Craft, I look at how all these techniques can be applied in every day life in contemporary society, including the implications for education and ageing.
 These are memory methods everyone can use – and there are lots of them!
 It is published in Australia by Allen & Unwin, the US by Pegasus Books and in audio by Wavesound.
 It is now in Russian (Portal, imprint of Labirint Holding).
 Memory Craft is currently being translated into Simplified Chinese for Mainland China (Cheers Publishing Company).